General and capabilities

 A. Yes, ordering is through the same SKU.
 On-premises can be installed on a VM or using a Cisco 3375 Appliance for Cisco Mobile Experiences (purchased separately).

-Q. Will Cisco DNA Spaces See, Extend, and Act be orderable a la carte, meaning unbundled from Cisco DNA Wireless licensing?
+Q. Will Cisco Spaces See, Extend, and Act be orderable a la carte, meaning unbundled from Cisco DNA Wireless licensing?

 Deployment and configuration